kittle/htmlwipe/README.md

-Detect a sequences of similar structures in html and contruct xpath for them.
+###Detect a sequences of similar structures in html and automatically construct xpath for them.

-Ex: products, forms, polls on a webpage.
+Useful to detect products, forms, polls etc on webpages.

 Each detected sequence: